fredpdavis/oshealab_genomic_scripts/README.md

 that I keep in that specific directory.

 3. Electronic lab notebook.
-I keep a chronological lab notebook made of text file per day (see [mdlabbook](http://github.com/fredpdavis/mdlabbook).
+I keep a chronological lab notebook made of text file per day (see [mdlabbook](http://github.com/fredpdavis/mdlabbook)).
-You should use whatever system you are comfortable with, but I highly recommend you keep eletronic notes.
+You should use whatever system you are comfortable with, but I highly recommend you keep electronic notes.
 When you want to remember what commands you tried, or what analysis you were working on Monday two weeks ago, you are unlikely to remember accurately unless you can look back at notes.